ivanmota/IgugaChecksumUtility/README.md

 `C:\Users\ivan2562\Documents\WindowsPowerShell\Modules\IgugaChecksumUtility\1.0.7`

-Then I will need to copy all the content of the `Release` folder (folder generated when we build this module) to the above directory.
+Then I will need to copy all the content of the `Release\IgugaChecksumUtility` folder (folder generated when we build this module) to the above directory.

 And finally, we will need to run the following powershell commands to import this module: